Special Education (SPED)

 SPED 6313.
 Seminar in Language and Learning Disabilities.
 3 Hours.

-This course presents a study of the research and professional literature related to language and learning disabilities.
-An overview of math disabilities is also presented.
+Students will examine research and professional literature related to language and learning disabilities.

 SPED 6314.
 Thesis I: Research Methods in Behavioral Analysis.
 3 Hours.